ielia/prtgcli/README.md

 # PRTG Client #

-This is a command line interface to the [PRTG](http://www.paessler.com/) API which allows bulk device tagging, sensor and device listing for use with [prtg-py](https://github.com/ielia/prtg-py).
+This is a command line interface to the [PRTG](http://www.paessler.com/) API which allows bulk tagging, and listing of groups, sensors and devices for use with [prtg-py](https://github.com/ielia/prtg-py).

 ## <a name="installation"></a> Installation ##